Amphisbaena (lizard)

 Amphisbaena is a genus in the family Amphisbaenidae, commonly known as worm lizards.
-Over 100 species are placed in this diverse genus.
+102 species are placed in this diverse genus.

 Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Amphisbaena.

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Amphisbaena.

 Etymology

 The specific names carlgansi, carli, and cegei are all in honor of American herpetologist Carl Gans (1923–2009), for his contributions to the knowledge of Amphisbaenians.